madees/Noisette_TouchOSC-DS100/README.md

 # Noisette_TouchOSC-DS100
+Example of Chataigne DS100 OSC Module usage.
-A simple interface to act as a "side-car" for CL5 mixing console with Soundscape sound object controler.
-Can be also used with QL or only with iPad.
+A simple interface to act as a "side-car" for mixing console with Soundscape sound object controller.

-Example of DS100 Module usage.
-For latest DS100 OSC module, I've review the example DS100<>TouchOSC noisette, which is now including also CL/QL>DS100 as another mapping example, and additionnal User Defined buttons and fader.
+For latest DS100 OSC module version (1.4.1), I've reviewed the previous example DS100<>TouchOSC noisette.
+It is now including also CL/QL>DS100 as another mapping example, and additionnal User Defined buttons and fader.

-WARNING: this version can still self oscillate (feedback with bi directionnal TouchOSC module mappings), if network speed is very slow (when the Rx values feedback from DS100 are received in Chataigne, map back to TouchOSC (usually due to WIFI big lag) AFTER a new values is sent by TouchOSC, the Noisette may oscillate infinitely between those two values).
-Work in progress to have automatic update rate settings, now it's manual: you can find this setting in TouchOSC module/Scripts container or the shortcut on DashBoard, default is 20Hz (=50 ms max round trip time).

 ## How to setup ?
 1. First install DS100 OSC module (in Files/Community module manager).